Dating When You’re Not Out To Your Friends & Family

 Post-Pride, three queer people discuss the difficulty of dating in secret, and how same-sex relationships are still not as accepted as we might think.

-That's exactly what happened to a woman named Isabella when she broke up with her girlfriend last year.
-A few years ago, Isabella, now 21, moved to London from Australia.
-She only knew one person in the city, the daughter of a friend of her mom’s.
-Isabella and the daughter, Hannah*, began a relationship (Isabella’s first) that would last two years.
-Isabella had known that she was gay since she was about 15, but didn't come out because she’d often heard her mom making homophobic comments.
-"I think it was just her age to be honest," Isabella says.
+This is exactly what happened to Isabella when she broke up with her girlfriend last year.
+A few years ago, Isabella, now 21, had moved to London from Australia, and she only knew one person in the city, the daughter of a friend of her mum’s.
+Isabella and the daughter, let’s call her Hannah, began a gay relationship that would last two years, Isabella’s first.
+She’d known that she was gay since she was about 15, but she’d often heard her mum making extremely homophobic comments.
+"I think it was just her age to be honest," says Isabella over the phone.
 "She grew up in a time when it wasn’t okay to be gay, so while she can handle other people being LGBTQ+, when it comes to her own children, it’s different."

 Advertisement

-Because Isabella kept the relationship from her mother, she was in a constant state of anxiety about the wrong thing being posted on social media.
-And when Hannah eventually cheated on her and they broke up, she not only had to hide it from her mom, but endure questions like: 'How’s Hannah doing?
+Isabella kept the relationship from her mother, meaning she was in a constant state of anxiety about the wrong thing being posted on social media.
+And when Hannah eventually cheated on her and they split up, she not only had to hide it from her mum, but endure questions like: 'How’s Hannah doing?
 You two are still friends right?'

-Isabella’s story about dating "in the closet" isn't irregular.
-Many queer people go through similar situations, although the exact circumstances change depending on someone's identity.
+Isabella’s story about dating 'in the closet' isn’t an irregular one.
+In fact, I went through it myself before coming out at 19, and while it was a relief, like ripping a plaster off, gaining my family’s full acceptance was a slow process of attrition over several years.
+In the interim, I’ve had long-term relationships with people who are not out to their families for religious reasons, and it’s put an added pressure on our relationship.
+There’s the one-sided expectation for them to come to my family events, which just remind them that their own family might not be so accepting; then there are the secrets, the lies and the hiding, as well as my guilt knowing that, when we broke up, they couldn’t talk to their loved ones about it.
+These are just some of the issues that come with the territory.

-For John*, a bisexual man, coming out is complicated because he's in a polyamorous marriage with a woman.
-His mom might be accepting of his relationships, he says, but some people at work definitely wouldn't accept him.
+John*, a 33-year-old man from Stirling in Scotland, is bisexual, but although he’s known for eight or nine years, he’s never found the words to tell his parents (and his dad has since passed away).
+To make matters more complicated, John is married to a woman and their relationship is polyamorous.
+His mum might be accepting of these facts about his personal life, he says, but some people at work definitely wouldn’t.
 In fact, as a straight-presenting queer man, he’s been privy to a lot of homophobic comments from his coworkers.

 “